Sustainability/Green Initiatives Program

 The City Commission has adopted the Sustainability Action Plan!

 The City launched its Sustainability Action Planning process at the end of May 2017.
 This Sustainability Action Plan (SAP) lays out every sustainability initiative that the City will implement during the next 5 years.
 This project-driven action plan focuses on the following areas:

 - Natural Resources and Resiliency

 - Funding and Evaluation

-An Interdepartmental Project Team, made up of staff members from multiple City departments, has been created in order to identify sustainability opportunities and barriers within each Department in the City.
+An Interdepartmental Project Team, made up of staff members from multiple City departments, was created in order to identify sustainability opportunities and barriers within each Department in the City.
 We also sought input from our residents in two workshops held in November, 2017.